 Prior to becoming Secretary-General, Dr. Kituyi was Chief Executive of the Kenya Institute of Governance and a Fellow of the Brookings Institution.
 Dr. Kituyi was among the experts advising the presidents of East African Community (2008 – 2012).
 He was a consultant for the African Union Commission (2011 – 2012), helping to develop a pan-African charter and roadmap for a comprehensive free trade area.

-He was born in Bungoma District, western Kenya, in 1956.
-He studied political science and international relations at the University of Nairobi and at Makerere University in Kampala, Uganda, receiving a BA in 1982.
-He went on to earn an MPhil in 1986 and a doctorate in 1989 from the University of Bergen, Norway.
+Dr. Kituyi studied political science and international relations at the University of Nairobi and at Makerere University in Kampala, Uganda, receiving a BA in 1982.
+He held a Master of Philosophy and a PhD from the University of Bergen, Norway.